sparkyvxcx/Shellcode64/README.md

 The result may vary each time loader runs, which is the purpose of ASLR

 ```
-set $rdi = 0x0000555555558020
+(gdb) set $rdi = 0x0000555555558020
 ```

-Now presumably egghunter is now at correct memory page, then address 0x0000555555558020 will look like this:
+Now presumably egghunter is now at correct memory page, then address `0x0000555555558020` will look like this:

 ```
 0x0000555555558020 0x5090509050905090 <- egg
 0x0000555555558028 0x622fbb4850c03148 <- shellcode
 0x0000555555558030 0x485368732f2f6e69
-                   ...
+       ....               ....
 [ higher address ] [    shellcode   ]
 ```

 Pointer surpass 4 byte to check given address at RDI is accessible or not.
 If succeed then previous 4 byte is accessible as well.
 After that, egghunter go ahead to validate egg string.
-Again, egghunter check 4 byte from RDI which is 0x50905090 to see if this 4 byte match ebx or not, then proceed to check next 4 byte against ebx.
+Again, egghunter check 4 byte from RDI which is `0x50905090` to see if this 4 byte match ebx or not, then proceed to check next 4 byte against ebx.
 If all succeed, means egghunter now locate correct egg.
 Therefore, jmp into RDI, which are essentailly several `nop` and `push` instruction, and finally slide into real shellcode.